anuragkej/TanksSDP/README.md

 * Projectiles
   * Tanks fire projectiles at opposing tanks.
 * Multiplayer mode
-  * Two player mode where each person controls one of the tanks.
+  * Two-player mode where each person controls one of the tanks.

 **Start Menu**
 <img width="958" alt="Screenshot 2023-12-19 at 11 29 34 AM" src="https://github.com/anuragkej/TanksSDP/assets/106197059/932a7b87-1297-41fb-8b61-2fd97d010882">